questionpy-org/qpy-dev/README.md

 MOODLE_DOCKER_PRE_STOP_HOOK="IP=$(docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' qpy-dev-moodle-webserver-1); sudo iptables -D INPUT -s $IP/16 -j ACCEPT"
 ```

+### PR Waterfall

+This repository does not address the PR waterfall issue directly that occurs
+when pushing commits that include breaking changes.
+But it does encourage to
+check against the other packages before pushing.

+When pushing code/merging PRs that involve multiple repositories, you will need
+to respect the package's dependency graph, meaning you have to adhere to a
+particular order to avoid failed CI pipelines.

+1. questionpy-common
+1. questionpy-server
+1. questionpy-sdk
+1. questionpy-docs

+Also, related PRs should be grouped and accepted in a timely manner to reduce
+friction for other developers as much as possible.

 ### Todos

 - **Manage unified single virtual env**